-Policy consultation period . y 1.0.00, 00 1 November 2021 to 7 January 2022 Policy determined on 11 February 2022 Policy contact name and position Rozel Ridgway, People/Governance Lead Amendments after determination This policy was amended in October 2022 to reflect the school's conversion from voluntary controlled to academy status, within the Academy for Character and Excellence.
-No changes were made to the way in which the policy applies other than its status.
-Department for Education schoo l number 878-3101 Age range 4 to 11 Type of school Academy primary school Admissions authority The Academies for Character and Excellence Normal round intake Reception Published Admission Number 20 23-24 15 Priority for children to another se etting King Edward VI Community College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply ber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202)23 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal hear appeal within 30 school days of the form being submitted
+Policy consultation period . , 1 November 2021 to 7 January 2022 Policy determined on 17 February 2022 Policy contact name and position Rozel Ridgway, Executive Assistant to the CEO Amendments after determination 1 - Department for Education calca ب م طمعین میا 000 0000 Department for Education schoo number 880-3600 Age range 4 to 11 Type of school Academy, primary school Admissions authority The Academy for Character and Excellence Normal round intake Reception Published Admission Number 20 30 Priority for children to another se No Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form www.torbay.gov.uk/schools-and-learning/admission or with a paper form available by calling 01803 208908 or from the school office Supplementary Information Form Yes - only to be used for children of staff priority.
+See below Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023 Decision National C Offer Date which is 17 April 2023 When to appeal From 22 N May 2023 or from 20 school days after the refusal, whichever is later1 Deadline to submit appeal 31 May 20 Deadline to hear appeal 28 July 20 Key Dates In-Year admission When to apply from 1 Jur ne 2023 for Year Groups 1 to 6 from 1 Se ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal chool days after refusal school days of the form being submitted , ,